-If you are experiencing sales burnout, Forbes included the following as suggestions for what to do about it:
+If you are experiencing sales burnout or feeling stressed about the world in general, Forbes included the following as suggestions for what to do about it:

-- Cultivating a Rich Non-Work Life: Find something outside of work to be passionate about that's challenging, engaging—i.e., hobby, sport, fitness activities, volunteering in the community.
+- Cultivating a Rich Non-Work Life: Find something outside of work to be passionate about that's challenging and engaging—i.e., a hobby, sport, fitness activities, volunteering in the community.

 - Unplug: Don't let work stress seep into family and vacation time—set boundaries by turning off cell phones at dinner and delegating certain times to check email.